ApiGen/ApiGen/readme.md

 # add link to ZIP archive of documentation
 download: false # default [true]

-# save a checkstyle report of poorly documented elements into a file
-report: apigen-report.html

 # delete files generated in the previous run.
 wipeout: true # default [false]